proglang/tezos-project/assertions/README.md

 Ludwig University of Freiburg.

 ## Motivation - the short version
-TODO: add abstract

 This project provides a small language and a the basis of a compiler pipeline to allow you to write assertions for your (Michelson) smart contracts that are checked in a distributed fashion by the validators of the (Tezos) network.
-The code covers most of the off-chain part of the project - the theory and design of the on-chain part is also covered in the thesis.
+The code covers most of the off-chain part of the project - the theory and design of the on-chain part is briefly discussed in the thesis.

 ## Getting started
 The frontend as well as the Tezos backend of the pipeline is written in OCaml and uses the `Dune` build system.
 You'll need OCamls package manager `opam` installed.